 Apply adhesive to the new tile and set it in place.
 Once the adhesive dries, apply fresh grout to the cracks between tiles.
 Let that dry, then wipe your new tile sparkly clean.

-These easy tile fixes can help restore your bathroom, kitchen, or outdoor tiles to their former glory with out replacing an entire floor.
+These easy tile fixes can help restore your bathroom, kitchen, or outdoor tiles to their former glory with out replacing an entire floor or wall.
 Make your surface look like new with the methods above.